|

 Cryoablation, also known as cryotherapy or cryosurgery, is a procedure that attacks cancer cells using extremely cold gas.
 This technique can be used to treat prostate cancer by percutaneously inserting thin, needle-like cryoprobes into the prostate gland and then sending very cold gas down the cryoprobes to rapidly freeze and thaw the tissue, causing necrosis.

-Prostate cancer is the most commonly diagnosed cancer and the third leading cause of cancer deaths among men in the U. S., with an estimated 161,360 new cases and 26,730 deaths in 2017 (Siegel, 2017).
+Prostate cancer is the most commonly diagnosed cancer in men and the second leading cause of cancer deaths among men in the U. S., with an estimated 288,300 new cases and 34,700 deaths in 2023 (NCI, 2023).
 The diagnosis and grading of prostate cancer are performed by taking a biopsy of the prostate gland.

 Whole gland (also known as total) cryoablation is one of several methods used to treat clinically localized prostate cancer and may be considered an alternative to radical prostatectomy or external-beam radiotherapy.
 Additionally, whole gland cryoablation may be used for salvage of nonmetastatic relapse following initial therapy for clinically localized disease.
 Using percutaneously inserted cryoprobes, the glandular tissue is rapidly frozen and thawed to cause tissue necrosis.
 Cryosurgical ablation is less invasive than radical prostatectomy and recovery time may be shorter.
 External-beam radiotherapy requires multiple treatments, whereas cryoablation usually requires a single treatment.